What Shaw PBR Can NOT Do

 We can not cross post your dog.

-We have over 30 of our own to find homes for, and they need to take priority.
-We post on over 25 Facebook sites, so we would suggest finding several pages and groups to post your dog on, with your information, and hopefully you can find the dog a home on your own.
+We have many of our own to find homes for, and they need to take priority.
+We would suggest finding several pages and groups to post your dog on, with your information, and hopefully you can find the dog a home.

 Guilt trips piss us off.